 Built in the post-World War II era, Nowa Huta was a socialist realist model city, intended to become an ideal city for Socialist propaganda, and populated primarily by industrial workers

 An interesting place to explore particularly for those interested in history, urban planning and architecture.
-At the time it was created, the grand architecture and boulevards were intended to express social ideas, and to arouse a feeling of persistence and power.
+At the time it was created, the grand architecture and boulevards were supposed to convey social ideas and arouse a feeling of persistence and power.

 Today, however, it stands as a unique blend of history, architecture, local culture, and is the greenest area of Krakow.
 There are several interesting places to visit, including the brutalist church of Lord’s Ark, and the Museum of Nowa Hora.